 legalsuper collects the following personal information for each member:

-• annual salary, as advised by his/her employer
+• annual salary, including where this is advised by your employer;

-• superannuation benefit, including contributions paid to legalsuper by or on behalf of the member
+• superannuation benefit, including contributions paid to legalsuper by or on your behalf;

 This personal information is collected and held to permit: